 4. I contact you.
 We discuss the details of the survey, cost, schedule and terms of payment.
 I send you a contract with scope of work for signature and return of document.
 I usually require payment of the agreed fee prior to putting you on the schedule.
 We take cash, check, Pay Pal and most credit cards.

 5. We schedule your field survey for the first available day.
-At this time we are about six to twelve weeks out, depending on workload.

 6. I perform further research, compile all research data, perform calculations and download into the field computer.

 7. I will be at your property for the site survey.
 Most firms send a survey crew, none of them the Registrant who stamps your map or whose number is stamped on your new monument(s).
 I consider it critical for the supervising surveyor to be at the site to evaluate the evidence and perform searches for monuments at property corners, fences, walls, vegetation, adjacent buildings, etc. I will search for all available evidence and return to the office for evaluation.

 If I find that all property corners are monumented and documented in a Recorded Survey or Subdivision Map, I will perform measurements on the found monuments and determine if they are the original monuments as described.
 If so, we are finished, unless you want a plat recorded with the County Recorder or additional staking.
 I will give you a price for this possibility in the contract.
 This is a rare occurrence.
 Usually there is some aspect of the survey that will trigger the necessity for a survey map to be recorded per Arizona statutes.
 If we record your survey regardless, it will be available for you at any time in the future.